 What goes into maintaining a top quality landscape?
 It's more than weeding, watering, and pruning.
-To understand the full scope of the job, we talked to Maria, our Purdue-educated horticulturist, about what she does on a weekly basis to keep our clients' gardens healthy and why care from an experienced professional can make all the difference in the development of a landscape as it moves from installation to maturity.
+To understand the full scope of the job, we talked to Maria, our Purdue-educated horticulturist, about what the personal gardener team does on a weekly basis to keep our clients' gardens healthy and why care from an experienced professional can make all the difference in the development of a landscape as it moves from installation to maturity.

 317Grow - What is the personal gardener service?

 Maria - We refer to our weekly and bi-weekly landscape care as the Personal Gardener service.
-We send a maintenance foreman to the client's house every week or every other week to act as a personal gardener and keep their landscape in tip-top shape.
-Our goal is to make sure that the landscape is as close to perfect as possible every time we leave, and we train our people in horticultural knowledge to make sure they are caring for the plants in the best way.
+We send a personal gardener (and sometimes an assistant) to the client's house every week or every other week to keep their landscape in tip-top shape.
+We train our people in horticultural knowledge to make sure they are caring for the plants in the best way.

 317Grow - What kinds of tasks does that involve?